react-native-google-signin/docs/docs/setting-up/expo.md

 :::note

-This package cannot be used in [Expo Go](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it requires custom native code.
-This applies to both the [Original](../original) and [Universal](../one-tap) (one-tap) sign in methods.
+This package cannot be used in [Expo Go](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it uses native code.
+This applies to both the [Original](../original) and [Universal](../one-tap) modules.

 However, you can add custom native code to an Expo app by using a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
-Using a development build is the recommended approach for production apps, and is documented in this guide.
+That is the recommended approach for production apps, and is documented in this guide.

 :::